 Welcome to Bubble Blog, My Web 2.0 Memoir

-Announcing my latest book, a memoir and internet history to be serialized on Substack.
+Announcing my latest book, a memoir and internet history to be serialized on Cybercultural.

 The first post from the book will go up this Thursday, 2 November, 2023.
 If you haven’t already, I invite you to subscribe to Cybercultural today so that you receive the serialized book in your email inbox (you’ll receive two emails per week).